 The MEP has some instruments for hire, allocated on a first come, first served basis.
 Instruments are usually hired for the full year and fees are paid at the beginning of hire.
 To hire an instrument please see the forms here.

 The MEP is one of the largest co-curricular program at Rose Bay Secondary College, involving some 150 students.
 The program receives significant financial support from the college and employs a program director, conductors and a rock band director and tutor.

 The program is managed by the director and the Head of CAPA in consultation with the Principal, and a subcommittee formed by interested parents on the P&C. The executive includes a parent chair person, treasurer, secretary and other parent volunteers.
-In 2021, the committee will meet twice a term on Mondays of the third and eighth week of term at 7pm.
-Meetings will be online until further notification and everyone is welcome.
+In 2023, the committee will meet twice a term on Mondays on the third and eighth week of term at 7.30 pm.
+Meetings will be online unless notified otherwise and everyone is welcome.